Morph3us-Sigma/Morph3us-Sigma/README.md

-# Morph3us.Sigma
+# Morph3us Sigma

-Hi I'm French, I'm happy to join this community ...
+Hi I'm happy to join the dev community.

+- 🔭 I’m currently working on my privates projects

-- 🤔 Thinking about applications development, AIs, and latest technologies
+- 🤔 Thinking about AI, applications development, and latest technologies

 - 📫 How to reach me : Morph3us.Sigma@gmail.com